-Weber discusses class he firstly discuss, it is important to understand the significance of others elements in comparison to the property ownership or non-ownership to better formulate the classes.
-The market value of these skilled propertyless workers differs and which cause differences in economic return which later play a significant role in producing different social classes.
+Weber discusses class he firstly discuss, it is important to understand the significance of others elements in comparison to property ownership or non-ownership to better formulate the classes.
+The market value of these skilled propertyless workers differs and which causes differences in economic return which later plays a significant role in producing different social classes.
 Secondly, Weber witnessed there is nothing to support or no evidence to support the polarization of classes.
 Although he sees some decline in the number of the petty bourgeoisie, the small property owners due to complications from large companies he argues that they enter in the white-collar or skilled manual trades rather than being depressed into the ranks of unskilled manual workers.
-One of the important things he says that the middle-class who are white collared are expanding rather contracting as capitalism.
-He believes in the society of modern nation-state and capitalist corporations to make it function it requires a large number of administrators which have rational bureaucratic administration.
+One of the important things he says is that the middle-class who are white collared are expanding rather than contracting as capitalism.
+He believes in the society of modern nation-state and capitalist corporations to make it function, it requires a large number of administrators which have rational bureaucratic administration.

-Thirdly, Weber rejects the view held by some Marxist of the inevitability of the proletarian revolution.
+Thirdly, Weber rejects the view held by some Marxists of the inevitability of the proletarian revolution.
 He says that there is no reason to support the same classical view that means it doesn’t necessarily be a known shared interests, common identity, and the aggregate actions of those of group interested.
 Lastly, Weber disagrees with Marxian’s perspective that economic power doesn’t take place from political powers.
 According to Weber class division is not caused due to unequal distribution of power in society.

 Max Weber on Poverty

-Weber argues that an individual‘s class situation is dependent upon his market situation on the amount of power he has to influence the workings of the market in his favor and on the rewards his skill and expertise can come on in a competitive market.from this perspective groups such as the aged, the chronically sick, and single-parent families have little power in the market and therefore receive little reward.
-Indeed their circumstances largely prevent them from competing in the market.however, not all members of these groups are and this is preferable to their market situation prior to the present circumstances.
-The poverty of the old, sick, handicapped and single-parent families is largely working-class poverty. members of other society have sufficient income to save got invest in pension schemes, insurance policy and in the shareholdings for themselves and their dependents and so guard against the threat of poverty due to the death of the breadwinner, sickness or old age, in this sense social class rather than personal disability inadequacy or misfortune accounts for poverty.
+Weber argues that an individual‘s class situation is dependent upon his market situation on the amount of power he has to influence the workings of the market in his favor and on the rewards his skill and expertise can come on in a competitive market, from this perspective groups such as the aged, the chronically sick, and single-parent families have little power in the market and therefore receive little reward.
+Indeed their circumstances largely prevent them from competing in the market.
+However, not all members of these groups are and this is preferable to their market situation prior to the present circumstances.
+The poverty of the old, sick, handicapped and single-parent families is largely working-class poverty. members of other societies have sufficient income to save got invest in pension schemes, insurance policy and in the shareholdings for themselves and their dependents and so guard against the threat of poverty due to the death of the breadwinner, sickness or old age, in this sense social class rather than personal disability inadequacy or misfortune accounts for poverty.

 Max Weber on Bureaucracy and Rationalization: